Working to eliminate cat litterbox problems? We know this can be tough!

 The Most Common Causes of Litterbox Problems

-- The cat is suffering from a medical problem involving the urinary tract.
+- is suffering from a medical problem involving the urinary tract.

-- The caretaker does not keep the litter box as clean as the cat wants it to be.
+- does not keep the litter box as clean as the cat wants it to be.

-- The owner changes the brand or type of litter. (especially deodorized or perfumed litter)
+- changes the brand or type of litter. (especially deodorized or perfumed litter)

-- The owner changes the location of the litter box.
+- changes the location of the litter box.

-- The owner buys a new box and throws out the old one.
+- gets a new box and throws out the old one.

-- The owner cleans the litter box with too harsh a cleaning product.
+- cleans the litter box with too harsh a cleaning product.

-- The location of the litter box is too busy or not private enough for the cat.
+- puts the litterbox in a place too busy or not private enough for the cat.

-- There are too many cats and not enough territory.
+- has too many cats and not enough territory.

-- There are too many cats and not enough litter boxes
+- has too many cats and not enough litter boxes

 Tips to Eliminate Cat Litterbox Problems: